-United Nations Command welcomes new Deputy Commander
+United Nations Command Welcomes New Deputy Commander

 |0

-This work, United Nations Command welcomes new Deputy Commander [Image 4 of 4], by SSG James Hobbs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, United Nations Command Welcomes New Deputy Commander, by MAJ Alexia Croizer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.